glebkhamin/GPT-DocClassifier/README.md

 Please note that slight code changes may be needed for non-Mac systems.

 ### Data Set-Up
 Organise your documents for chunking/tagging into a subdirectory named *chunking_tests*.
-Training CSVs should be placed in a subdirectory called fine_tuning_data.
+Training CSVs should be placed in a subdirectory called *fine_tuning_data*.

 ### Fine-Tuning
 - In *keys.py*, replace the placeholder with your OpenAI API key.